- is it ? -

 The dig is in the most easterly of the group of the three depressions near the middle of the northern boundary of Home Close Field, Wigmore Farm, Red Quarr.
 According to Mr and Mrs Garmin and their daughter little Miss Etrex, the NGR is ST 56035 52466, which corresponds, more or less, to Latitude 51.26959° North, Longitude 2.63161° West.

 For a better idea of the location of the site, here is an aerial view.
 Courtesy of Google Earth, this screenshot shows the location of the dig in relation to Wigmore Swallet.
 The depression is outlined in blue and the enclosure fence in red.
-Google's aerial view dates from May 2006 and does not show the activity, such as it is, at the dig site.
+Google's aerial view dates from December 2009 and does show the beginnings of some activity (small hut and timber pile) at the dig site.

 - dig there? -

 So, it looks a pleasant enough spot, but why dig there?